Rahulpaswan461/expense-tracker/README.md

    ## Technologies Used
 - Node.js: JavaScript runtime for building fast, scalable network applications.
 - Express.js: Web framework for Node.js.
-- MongoDB: NoSQL database for storing users, admins, and assignments.
+- MongoDB: NoSQL database for storing users and expenses details.
 - Mongoose: ODM library for MongoDB and Node.js.
-- JWT: Used for authentication and authorization.
+- JWT: Used for authentication.
 - dotenv: For managing environment variables.

   ## License